iiasa/iiasa.r-universe.dev/README.md

 The [R-Universe](https://r-universe.dev/search/) platform provides a github-hosted indexer as an alternative to submitting R-packages to CRAN.
-This repository contains a json which is regularly indexed for the listed publicly available R-packages developed by IIASA staff.
+This repository contains a JSON file that is regularly indexed for the listed publicly available R-packages developed by IIASA staff.

-Any R-package listed in the json will be build and made available on [https://iiasa.r-universe.dev/](https://iiasa.r-universe.dev/builds).
+Any R-package listed in the json will be built and made available on [https://iiasa.r-universe.dev/](https://iiasa.r-universe.dev/builds).

 The listed R-packages can then be installed by providing an additional repository to `install.packages()`.